awslabs/kubeflow-manifests/docs/deployment/rds-s3/README.md

 [Amazon Relational Database Service (RDS)](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/Welcome.html) is a managed relational database service that facilitates several database management tasks such as database scaling, database backups, database software patching, OS patching, and more.

-In the [default kubeflow installation](../../../../example/kustomization.yaml), the [KFP](../../../../apps/katib/upstream/components/mysql/mysql.yaml) and [Katib](../../../../apps/pipeline/upstream/third-party/mysql/base/mysql-deployment.yaml) components both use their own MySQL pod to persist KFP data (such as experiments, pipelines, jobs, etc.) and Katib experiment observation logs, respectively.
+In the [default kubeflow installation](../../../docs/deployment/vanilla/kustomization.yaml), the [KFP](../../../upstream/apps/katib/upstream/components/mysql/mysql.yaml) and [Katib](../../../upstream/apps/pipeline/upstream/third-party/mysql/base/mysql-deployment.yaml) components both use their own MySQL pod to persist KFP data (such as experiments, pipelines, jobs, etc.) and Katib experiment observation logs, respectively.

 As compared to using the MySQL setup in the default installation, using RDS provides the following advantages:
-- Easier to configure scalability and availability: RDS provides high availability and failover support for DB instances using Multi-AZ deployments with a single standby DB instance, increasing the availability of KFP and Katib services during unexpected network events.
+- Easier to configure availability: RDS provides high availability and failover support for DB instances using Multi Availability Zone (Mulit-AZ) deployments with a single standby DB instance, increasing the availability of KFP and Katib services during unexpected network events
+- Easy to configure scalability: While the default Kubeflow installation uses a EBS hosted Peristent Volume Claim that is AZ bound and does not support automatic online resizing, RDS can be configured to handle availability and scaling needs
-- Persisted KFP and Katib data can be reused across Kubeflow installations with the same Kubeflow version: Using RDS decouples the KFP and Katib datastores from the Kubeflow deployment, allowing the same RDS instance to be used across multiple Kubeflow installations with the same Kubeflow version.
+- KFP and Katib data can be persisted beyond single Kubeflow installations: Using RDS decouples the KFP and Katib datastores from the Kubeflow deployment, allowing multiple Kubeflow installations to reuse the same RDS instance provided that the KFP component versions stores data in a format that is compatible with each other.
 - Higher level of customizability and management: RDS provides management features to facilitate changing database instance types, updating SQL versions, and more.

 ### S3
 [Amazon Simple Storage Service (S3)](https://docs.aws.amazon.com/AmazonS3/latest/userguide/Welcome.html) is an object storage service that is highly scalable, available, secure, and performant.

-In the [default kubeflow installation](../../../../example/kustomization.yaml), the [KFP](../../../../apps/pipeline/upstream/third-party/minio/base/minio-deployment.yaml) component uses the MinIO object storage service that can be configured to store objects in S3.
+In the [default kubeflow installation](../../../docs/deployment/vanilla/kustomization.yaml), the [KFP](../../../upstream/apps/pipeline/upstream/third-party/minio/base/minio-deployment.yaml) component uses the MinIO object storage service that can be configured to store objects in S3.
 However, by default the installation hosts the object store service locally in the cluster.
 KFP stores data such as pipeline architectures and pipeline run artifacts in MinIO.

 Configuring MinIO to read and write to S3 provides the following advantages:
 - Higher scalability and availability: S3 offers industry-leading scalability and availability and is more durable than the default MinIO object storage solution provided by Kubeflow.
-- Persisted KFP metadata can be reused across Kubeflow installations with same Kubeflow version: Using S3 decouples the KFP object datastore from the Kubeflow deployment, allowing the same S3 resources to be used across multiple Kubeflow installations with the same Kubeflow version.
+- KFP artifacts can be persisted beyond single Kubeflow installations: Using S3 decouples the KFP artifact store from the Kubeflow deployment, allowing multiple Kubeflow installations to access the same artifacts provided that the KFP component versions stores data in a format that is compatible with each other.
 - Higher level of customizability and management: S3 provides management features to help optimize, organize, and configure access to your data to meet your specific business, organizational, and compliance requirements

 To get started with configuring and installing your Kubeflow installation with RDS and S3 follow the [install](#install) steps below to configure and deploy the Kustomize manifest.